-Omar Khalil’s work is significant to the Arab modernist movement and to the history of International Modernism.
-His work moves across continents, seeking connections, drawing together influences from North Africa, most significantly for the artist from Sudan, and Morocco, (where he returned annually over two decades for the influential Asilah Festival) and from the European canon.
-The exhibition offers the opportunity to encounter the practice of this modernist artist whose drive to create continues today.
+Mohammad Omar Khalil’s work is significant to the Arab modernist movement and to the history of International Modernism.
+His work moves across continents, seeking connections, drawing together influences from North Africa, most significantly for the artist from Sudan, and Morocco, (where he returned annually over three decades for the annual Asilah Festival) and from the European canon.

-Homeland Under My Nails is curated by Abed Alkadiri with The Mosaic Rooms.
-A special series of events, including a conversation with the artist, will accompany the exhibition.
+Homeland Under My Nails is curated by Abed Al Kadiri with The Mosaic Rooms.
+A special series of events, including a conversation with the artist, accompanies the exhibition.

 About Mohammad Omar Khalil